cea-trust-platform/trust-documentation/doc/source/srcs/quick_start.md

 ### Get your test case

-When you want to use TRUST, the first thing to do is to load your environnement:
+When you want to use TRUST, the first thing to do is to load your environment:

 ```
-$ cd $MY_TRUST_REPO
+cd $MY_TRUST_REPO
-$ source env_TRUST.sh
+source env_TRUST.sh
 ```

-If you use TRUST regularly, it will help you to create a command that load your TRUST environnement.
+If you use TRUST regularly, we recommend you to create a command that load your TRUST environment.

 Inside your TRUST repository, you can find several, already existing, test cases.
-You can copy the associated `.data` and mesh files by using:
+You can copy those test cases by using:
 ```
-$ trust -copy case_name
+trust -copy case_name
 ```

 For this tutorial, we will play with the Obstacle test case.
-You can therefore create a copy of this test case:
+Therefore, create first a copy of this test case:
 ```
-$ cd TRUST_tutorials
+cd TRUST_tutorials
-$ trust -copy Obstacle
+trust -copy Obstacle
 ```

 The following command will give you a list of the TRUST options
 ```
-$ trust -help
+trust -help
 ```

 You can now run the test case:
 ```
-$ trust Obstacle
+trust Obstacle
 ```

 ### Probes and parameters

 Let us now play with the data file, that drives the simulations.
-For more details regarding `.data` files go to the [TRUST user guide](../../user_guide/data.rst).
+For more details regarding `.data` files go to the [TRUST user guide](../_srcs_processed/user_guide/data.rst).

 First, edit the data file `Obstacle.data` and set the time step to 0.004s:
 ```
-$ gedit Obstacle.data &
+gedit Obstacle.data &
 ```

 Then, replace the keyword **format lml** with **format lata** inside the post-processing block in order to use the post-processing tool **VisIt** during and/or at the end of calculation.